 In some instances, you may need a job to continue running even if a step returns a non zero exit code.
-This could be due to a subsequent dependant job in a workflow, or that the success of a step is not a contributing factor to the success of your pipeline.
+This could be due to a subsequent dependent job in a workflow, or that the success of a step is not a contributing factor to the success of your pipeline.

 Note: Use the following with caution.
-Ensure you absolutely need this functionality for the particular step, otherwise failures in your jobs may go unnoticed which may have knock-on effects.
+Ensure you absolutely need this functionality for the particular step.
+Otherwise, failures in your jobs may go unnoticed which may have knock-on effects.

 The easiest way to implement this is to set up the step as follows: